MenuSkip to content

 $150.00 General Price:

-I’m the author of a stack of grammar books (English Grammar For Dummies, English Grammar Workbook For Dummies, Webster’s New World Punctuation: Simplified and Applied, and more) and an educator with four decades of experience teaching every level of English from 5th grade through AP.
-My most recent book, 25 Great Sentences and How They Got That Way (Norton, 2020), explores the techniques authors use to make their writing more effective.
+I’m the author of a stack of grammar books (English Grammar For Dummies, Webster’s New World Punctuation: Simplified and Applied, and more) and an educator with four decades of experience teaching every level of English from 5th grade through AP.
+My most recent books, 25 Great Sentences and How They Got That Way (Norton, 2020) and Sentence.
+A Period-to-Period Guide to Building Better Readers and Writers (Norton, 2021), explore the techniques authors use to make their writing more effective.
 My only remotely cool moment came when I was interviewed by a reporter from MTV about the decision by “Panic!
 At the Disco” to drop their exclamation point.